heroku/hatchet/README.md

 - **Asserting exit status:**

-In ruby the way you assert a command you ran on the shell was succesful or not is by using the `$?` "magic object".
+In ruby the way you assert a command you ran on the shell was successful or not is by using the `$?` "magic object".
 By default calling `app.run` will set this variable which can be used in your tests:

 ```ruby
 Hatchet::Runner.new("minimal_webpacker", buildpacks: buildpacks).deploy do |app, heroku|